phalcon/blog/data/posts/2018-07-10-repository-reorganization.md

 We always appreciate the help of our community in our project.
 If you feel that a particular project should not be deprecated and can be updated (with your help) for all to use, by all means reach out to us on our discord server [https://phalcon.link/discord](https://phalcon.link/discord).

 The list of the projects that are marked as deprecated are:

-- album-o-rama
+- ansible-role-ngrok
 - ansible-role-zephir
 - blog-tutorial
 - box
 - json-c
 - maker
-- invo
 - panthea
 - phalcon-api-reference
+- phalcon-compose
 - php-psr
 - php-site
 - readthedocs.org
 - skeleton
 - skeleton-single
 - try-phalcon
 - xdebug

 <3 Phalcon Team